Owino Market, Uganda - Things to Do in Owino Market

 Insider Tips

-Learn basic Luganda greetings like 'Oli otya' (how are you) - vendors appreciate the effort and it often leads to better prices and friendlier interactions
+Learn basic Luganda greetings like 'Oli otya' (how are you) - vendors appreciate the effort and it often leads to friendlier interactions and better deals

 Explore Activities in Owino Market